If you’re a fan of Sideways, you can’t help but love Vertical.

 I read Vertical this week, the sequel to Sideways, written by

 Miles Rex Pickett.
 It’s a must read if you loved Sideways, love books, and love wine Pinot Noir.
-The book, 382 pages short, read quickly and I couldn’t help but instantly visualize Paul Giamatti & Thomas Haden Church’s characters/voices, playing like a movie as I turned the pages.
+The book, 382 pages short, read quickly.
+Paul Giamatti & Thomas Haden Church’s characters and voices played like a movie as I turned the pages.

 Some fun facts about Willamette Valley, Oregon:

 *It’s about 50 miles (1 hour drive) from Portland and about 50 miles from the Pacific Ocean.

 *There are 19,295 vineyard acres planted, 694 Vineyards and 507 Wineries.

 *The first Pinot Noir was planted by David Lett, of Eyrie Vineyards in 1965.